 All eligible staff members shall be covered for retirement through the Ohio Public Employees Retirement System (OPERS).
-The Library will pay the employer's portion of yearly premiums as required by OPERS (currently 14% of salary) for those being covered by the system.
+The Library will pay the employer's portion of yearly premiums as required by OPERS for those being covered by the system.
+Employees required portions of their annual premium will automatically be deducted from their biweekly pay and paid to OPERS by the library.